Initiative, confidence, resilience and creativity are the traits employers are looking for in today’s rapidly changing

 Yes, students may work for different employers and in various positions, that all depends on how the opportunities present themselves.
 Positions are typically posted as a one term (4-month), two term (8-month) or three term (12-month) in length, so you may experience multiple companies throughout your time in co-op or work within one organization – both have their benefits.
 Students are encouraged to keep an open-mind when searching for opportunities and to plan ahead in order to have the flexibility to consider the variety of possibilities that may be presented.

-Pre-employment & Career Readiness Training is designed to prepare students for the upcoming job search, interview process, and integration into your future Co-op work terms.
+Pre-employment & Career Readiness Training is designed to prepare students for the upcoming job search, interview process, and integration into your future co-op work terms.
 All students accepted into the UBC Okanagan Interdisciplinary Co-op Education Program must participate in Pre-employment & Career Readiness Training which takes place upon acceptance into the Co-op Program during the Winter Term 1 and Term 2 Session.
 This essential programming is unique to students engaging in co-op experiences; we encourage you to take advantage of this opportunity to learn and develop core skills that will prepare you for whatever path you choose after graduation.
-Successful completion of Pre-employment & Career Readiness Training is a requirement for Co-op work term eligibility.
+Successful completion of Pre-employment & Career Readiness Training is a requirement for co-op work term eligibility.
 Attendance, participation and completion of all pre-employment and career readiness training activities and assignments is strongly encouraged.

 The Program Office staff carefully design relevant training and resources on topics including: